 Jimmy joins the group on the Green Chemistry MRes course.

 Ella White joins the group on the Catalysis MRes course.

 Felix joined the group in October to look at some halogenated natural product derivatives.
 His previous experience includes a summer research placement in the lab of Dr Andrew Ashley, working on the activation of dinitrogen using Frustrated Lewis Pair (FLP) chemistry.
 When not in the lab, Felix enjoys: exercising, drinking in the pub with Josh Davies and reading the second edition of Clayden’s Organic Chemistry.

 Josh joined the group in October to look at some olefin metathesis chemistry.
 His previous experiences includes Glycosyl Isonitrile and Nucleoside synthesis with the Barrett group during a summer research project.
 In his spare time, Josh enjoys singing in the choir, drinking in the pub with Felix de Courcy-Ireland and quizzing with his local team, The Mint Imperials.

-Milly joined the group for her final year BSc project.
+Zhanglei joins the group in the Spring Term for his final year BSc project.